Dementia Talks! Canada

 Want to know what the latest research is saying about a topic in dementia?
 Want to know what resources and supports are available to help you or someone you know?
 Want to hear how people living with dementia, their care partners and their families are being affected by a particular area of dementia research?

 Then tune into Dementia Talks!
 Canada, an online discussion series created by the Alzheimer Society of Canada and Brain Canada, two of Canada's leading brain-health organizations.

 Every edition of Dementia Talks!
 Canada is free to attend.
-And every talk also has French-language interpretation available.
-A public question and answer period will also take place at the end of each session, with any unanswered questions addressed afterwards via email.
+Every talk also has French-language interpretation available.
+And a public question and answer period will also take place at the end of each session, with any unanswered questions addressed afterwards via email.

 Register for the next edition of Dementia Talks!
 Canada